Basilica of Saint-Denis: Early churches

-The cathedral is on the site where Saint Denis, the first bishop of Paris, is believed to have been buried.
-According to the "Life of Saint Genevieve", written in about 520, he was sent by Pope Clement I to evangelise the Parisii.
-He was arrested and condemned by the Roman authorities.
+The cathedral is situated on the site where Saint Denis, the first bishop of Paris, is believed to have been buried.
+According to the "Life of Saint Genevieve", written in about 520, he was sent by Pope Clement I to evangelise the Parisii, but was arrested and condemned by the Roman authorities.
 Along with two of his followers, the priest Rusticus and deacon Eleutherus, he was decapitated on the hill of Montmartre in about 250.
 According to the legend, he is said to have carried his head four leagues to the Roman settlement of Catulliacus, the site of the current church, and indicated that it was where he wanted to be buried.
-A martyrium or shrine-mausoleum was erected on the site of his grave in about 313, and was enlarged into a basilica with the addition of tombs and monuments under Saint Genevieve.
-These including a royal tomb, that of Aregonde, the wife of King Clothar I.
+A martyrium was erected on the site of his grave in about 313, and was enlarged into a basilica with the addition of tombs and monuments under Saint Genevieve.
+These included a royal tomb, that of Aregonde, the wife of King Clothar I.